top of page

 BAVARIAN WORKERS AS THE 1900s BEGIN

-At the beginning of the twentieth century, the Bavarian Brewing Co. was poised for significant growth.
-A picture of workers taken on December 19, 1902, is shown below.
-The sign in the center of the photo was made by the Cincinnati Sandblast Co. and also used in other photos on this website of the Bavarian Rathskeller and Tap Room.
+The Bavarian Brewing Co. was positing itself for significant growth when this picture of workers below was taken on December 19, 1902.
+With regards to some of the items in the photo, the sign in the center of the photo was made by the Cincinnati Sandblast Co.
+It was also used in other photos on this website of the Bavarian Rathskeller and Tap Room.
 "The Stein," as it was sometimes referred to, was made by Mettlach in Germany and was also known as the "Germania Stein."
-Below, the barrel with the star indicates Bavarian Beer was made according to the German Purity Law, known as Reinheitsgebot.
 The noted items are enlarged and shown on the right.
+Additionally, the barrel with the star indicates Bavarian Beer was made according to the German Purity Law, known as Reinheitsgebot.

 1902.
 William Riedlin Sr. is standing second from the right and the brew master, Anton Ruh is to his right.
 William Riedlin Jr. is seated third from the right.